awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_fsa_app/README.md

 **Note**: The exact name of the role depends on how you configured the AWS CDK script.

 Make sure each role has the correct service permission to invoke the corresponding AWS service.
+Otherwise, you may encounter an error message such as:

+      user: arn:aws:sts::xxxx:assumed-role/fsa-user-java-fnTranslateTextServiceRole41F86E1F-7K31GKO5HOUF is not authorized to perform: comprehend:DetectDominantLanguage because no identity-based policy allows the comprehend:DetectDominantLanguage action

 **Note**: For information about how to modify the a role's permission, see [Using service-linked roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/using-service-linked-roles.html).